 The sunsets in Isla Holbox are something really special.
 One day the sky becomes as pink as cotton candy, and the next day it’s on fire and all shades of red and orange.
 The most popular places for sunset in Isla Holbox are Punta Cocos and the pier.
 Bring some beer and a snack and be ready with your camera out.

 Cenotes are amazing!
 With over 6000 cenotes in the Yucatan peninsula (my favorites ones are the Tulum cenotes and the Playa del Carmen cenotes), it isn’t strange that there is one close to Holbox.
-Yalahau Cenote is a fresh-water cenote urronded by the lagoon with the same name.
+Yalahau Cenote is a fresh-water cenote surrounded by a lagoon with the same name.

 The cenote is only accessible by boat (30 minutes boat ride), which makes it hard (and expensive) to go there on your own.
-Most tours that visit Isla Pasion and Cabo Catoche also include a stop at Yalahau cenote, so joining one of them is your best option to get there.
-Simply walk around the town center and ask to one of the many tour agencies and try and haggle the tour price!
+Most tours that visit Isla Pasion and Isla Pajaros, however, also include a stop at Yalahau cenote, so joining one of them is your best option to get there.

 WHERE TO EAT IN ISLA HOLBOX: ISLA HOLBOX RESTAURANTS

 Isla Holbox is pretty small, but this doesn’t mean finding a good variety of food is difficult!
 New places are opening up every month, and you can find anything from fancy dining options to street food and budget eateries.
-Here are the most popular places.
+I wrote a whole post about the best Holbox restaurants, but here are some of my favorites.

 Great tacos, quesadillas, and tortas at cheap prices.
 If you are looking for traditional Mexican food without any fancy touches, don’t miss this spot.
-The specialty are the tacos al pastor.
+The specialty is tacos al pastor.

 ROOTS Pizza a Leña